AM207/2018spring/policies.md

 **Collaboration Policy**

-You can collaborate with up-to two additional people on any homework, as long as you write your own homework and mention your collaborators on it.
+“You can collaborate with up-to two additional people on any homework, as long as you write your own homework and mention your collaborators on it.”

+What does this mean?

+- You can talk to anyone as long as you write your own work for anything you plan on submitting
+- You can turn in 3 identical problem sets as long as each of you name both of your collaborators on your homework.
+Each person MUST turn in their own problem set.
+- Attribution is key!!
+Anything that you “borrow” from someone/someplace else please make sure to attribute!!!

 **Quoting Sources**